 Mount Kilimanjaro—a pricey and crowded bucket list destination.
 But why not opt for the lesser-known, adventurous alternative: Mount Meru?
 This volcano offers a four-day challenge, compared to the six days on Kilimanjaro.
 Located in the lush Arusha National Park, you can spot wildlife along the way, from elephants to colobus monkeys.
 As you ascend, the landscape shifts from verdant forests to rugged rocks.
 And the highlight?
 The breathtaking view of Kilimanjaro itself.
 At 4,566 metres, Mount Meru is still a serious climb.
 A must for hiking enthusiasts—so lace up those hiking boots!

-2. Serengeti – Mkomazi National Park
+2. Serengeti – Nyerere National Park

 3. Zanzibar – Pemba